getsadzeg/list-class/README.md

 import list.lib.*;
 ```

-After that you can create List object(More is defined in Main.java):
+After that you can create List object(more is demonstrated in Main.java):

 ```java
 List list = new List(100);